 India Electric Bus Market Overview

-The Indian electric bus market is forecasted to reach 4,056 units by 2025, registering a CAGR of 38.0% during the forecast period.
-The market has recently witnessed a significant growth, mainly driven by the strict government emission norms and regulations, and government support in the form of subsidies and grants, and State Road Transport Undertakings (STUs) decision for the procurement of electric buses.
+The Indian electric bus market is expected to reach 7,187 units by 2025, registering a CAGR of 53.0% during the forecast period.
+The market has recently witnessed a significant growth, mainly driven by the government’s strict emission norms and regulations, support in the form of subsidies and grants, and State Road Transport Undertakings (STUs) decision for the procurement of electric buses.
 The Government of India has planned for the procurement of electric buses for selected cities having one million-plus population, and is providing funds for the same.
 In addition, old conventional fuel-based buses are expected to be replaced by new electric ones during the forecast period.
 Large fleet of old conventional buses in the country provides considerable opportunity for the electric bus sales in the country.

 On the basis of type, the Indian electric bus market is categorized into battery electric bus (BEB) and hybrid electric bus (HEB).
-Of these, the BEB category is estimated to witness faster growth during the forecast period in terms of sales volume, and contribute more than 85% share to the market by 2025.
+Of these, the BEB category is estimated to witness faster growth during the forecast period in terms of sales volume, and contribute more than 90% share to the market by 2025.
 This is attributed to the declining prices of BEBs and the reduced carbon emissions from these vehicles.
 BEB evolved over the time, especially in terms of electric batteries, with assistance from both government and private programs.
 Additionally, many urban areas, where transit buses operate, experience air quality problems.
 These are the factors driving the decision to adopt BEBs.

-On the basis of length, Indian electric bus market is divided into less than 10 meters and more than 10 meters categories.
-Between these two, the less than 10 meters category witnessed higher volume sales in 2017, and is expected to continue being the leading category during the forecast period, owing to the preference for smaller buses in the country by the STUs.
+On the basis of length, the Indian electric bus market is divided into less than 10 meters and more than 10 meters.
+Between these two, the less than 10 meters category witnessed higher sales volume in 2018, and is expected to continue being the leading category during the forecast period, owing to the preference for smaller buses in the country by the STUs.
 The low cost of these buses is a key factor that will continue to drive their market growth during the forecast period.
 Moreover, subsidies provided by the central and state governments are based on the localization factor, which support the adoption of smaller buses.

-On the basis of geography, the Indian electric bus market is categorized into south, east, west, and north.
-In terms of volume, the north region held a market share of more than 80% in 2017.
-However, the south region is predicted to witness a CAGR of more than 30% during the forecast period and is expected to lead in terms of size as well.
+On the basis of region, the Indian electric bus market is categorized into south, east, west, and north.
+In terms of volume, the southern region held a market share of more than 50% in 2018.
+However, the northern region is predicted to witness a CAGR of more than 57.1% during the forecast period.

 India Electric Bus Market Dynamics